Community Wellbeing Grants

 - Be an Australian resident or permanent resident aged over 18 years.

-- Projects that duplicate existing services provided in the Inner West Council area.
+- Projects that duplicate existing services already provided in the Inner West Council area.

-- Capital works such as renovations to buildings.
-Note: This eligibility criterion varies for Live Music grants in 2019.
+- Capital works, such as renovations to buildings.
+Note: this eligibility varies for Environment Grants in 2022/2023.

 - General donations to charities.
 Council does accept applications for projects run by charities.

-- Activities that could be perceived as benefitting political parties or groups linked to a political party.
+- Activities that could be perceived as benefiting political parties or associated groups.

 The following criteria will be considered in the process of assessing applications: